Skip to main content

 Manual code review — full HTML/CSS/JS audit performed against OWASP Top 10

-OWASP ZAP — recommended passive scan against live GitHub Pages URL
+OWASP ZAP — recommended passive scan against live Cloudflare Pages URL

 CSP Evaluator — Google CSP Evaluator tool used to validate policy strength